port-labs/port-docs/docs/guides-and-tutorials/ensure-production-readiness.md

 #### Integrate Pagerduty into Port

 Now let's bring our Pagerduty data into Port.
-Port's Pagerduty integration automatically fetches `Services` and `Incidents`, and creates blueprints and entities for them.
+Port's Pagerduty integration automatically fetches `Services` and `Incidents`, and creates <PortTooltip id="blueprint">blueprints</PortTooltip> and <PortTooltip id="entity">entities</PortTooltip> for them.

 :::info Note
 For this installation you will need Helm and a running K8s cluster (see [prerequisites](/guides-and-tutorials/ensure-production-readiness)).